Below is a list of suggested equipment and supplies for your

 1. A Digital SLR or Point and Shoot Camera.

 I highly recommend a Digital SLR if you can afford one.
 I would be happy to help you make a wise, inexpensive purchase, but a Point and Shoot camera will still capture awesome images, you just won’t have as many accessories or options available to you as you would with a DSLR

 2. An original or downloaded copy of your camera’s owner manual

 3. Wide angle and zoom lenses

 4. A sufficient supply of memory cards

-5. A sufficient supply of batteries and chargers
+5. A sufficient supply of batteries and/or chargers

 7. A bubble level for your camera such as this one, or anything similar.

-8. A good (does not have to be expensive) easy to maneuver tripod head.
+8. A good (does not have to be expensive) easy to maneuver tripod head if you only have a cheap head.
 Cheap tripods come with flimsy tripod heads.
 Do your homework and make sure you get one that’s stable and easy to maneuver for your camera and tripod.
 Ball-type heads are recommended and adjust much faster and easier for you than traditions multi-handle heads.
 Also make sure it will attach to your current tripod by asking the sales rep or contacting me for advice.